What Is ISO 26262? An Overview

 ISO 26262 is a functional safety standard used in the automotive industry.
 It’s titled “Road vehicles — functional safety”.

-Complying with ISO 26262 is critical for .
+Complying with this standard is critical for .
 OEMs, their suppliers, and developers of automotive components all need to comply.

 Here, we give an overview of ISO 26262 and ASIL (Automotive Safety Integrity Level) — plus compliance tips for software development teams.

 ISO 26262 is a risk-based safety standard that’s derived from IEC 61508.
 It applies to electric and/or electronic systems in production vehicles.
 This includes driver assistance, propulsion, and vehicle dynamics control systems.

 ISO 26262 covers functional safety aspects of the entire development process:

 The goal of ISO 26262 is to ensure safety throughout the lifecycle of automotive equipment and systems.